SanPen/GridCal/doc/power_flow/holomorphic_embedding.rst

 Padè approximation
 ------------------

-The equation :ref:`McLaurinV<McLaurinV>` provides us with an expression to obtain the voltage from the coefficients, knowing that for :math:`\alpha=1` we get the final voltage results.
+The :ref:`McLaurinV equation<McLaurinV>` provides us with an expression to obtain the voltage from the coefficients, knowing that for :math:`\alpha=1` we get the final voltage results.
 So, why do we need any further operation?, and what is this Padè thing?

-Well, it is true that the equation :ref:`McLaurinV<McLaurinV>` provides an approximation of the voltage by means of a series (this is similar to a Taylor approximation), but in practice, the approximation might provide a wrong value for a given number of coefficients.
+Well, it is true that the :ref:`McLaurinV equation<McLaurinV>` provides an approximation of the voltage by means of a series (this is similar to a Taylor approximation), but in practice, the approximation might provide a wrong value for a given number of coefficients.
 The Padè approximation accelerates the convergence of any given series, so that you get a more accurate result with less coefficients.
-This means that for the same series of voltage coefficients, using the equation :ref:`McLaurinV<McLaurinV>` could give a completely wrong result, whereas by applying Padè to those coefficients one could obtain a fairly accurate result.
+This means that for the same series of voltage coefficients, using the :ref:`McLaurinV equation<McLaurinV>` could give a completely wrong result, whereas by applying Padè to those coefficients one could obtain a fairly accurate result.